ThinamXx/build-GPT/README.md

 ✅ Implement and understand the weight decay using AdamW optimizer and fused optimizer.
 ✅ Implement and understand the gradient accumulation in the model training.
 ☑️ Read the documentation of [DistributedDataParallel](https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) from PyTorch.
-☑️ Implement the distributed training using DDP in the model training.
+✅ Implement the distributed training using DDP in the model training.
-☑️ Reading the [FineWeb](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1) blogpost for preparing the dataset at scale.
+✅ Reading the [FineWeb](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1) blogpost for preparing the dataset at scale.
+✅ Implement the script to download and preprocess the FineWeb dataset for training.
+✅ Implement the code for the validation loop and sample generation from the model while training.
-☑️ Code the training script for GPT-2 model.
+✅ Code the training script for GPT-2 model.
-☑️ Work on optimization and training the model on a example dataset.
+✅ Work on optimization and training the model on FineWeb dataset.

 ### **Github Repositories**